-User stories: short, compact descriptions illustrating a customer need and desired outcome.
+User stories: short, compact descriptions illustrating a customer’s need and desired outcome.

-Epics: larger bodies of work which group related user stories together.
+Epics: larger bodies of work that group related user stories together.

-In case of Agile methodology, anyone can write them.
-At CX Dojo, The Product Owner (PO) “owns” the product backlog on behalf of the stakeholders, and is primarily responsible for creating and managing it throughout the development lifecycle.
+In the case of Agile methodology, anyone can write them.
+At CXDojo, The Product Owner (PO) “owns” the product backlog on behalf of the stakeholders and is primarily responsible for creating and managing it throughout the development lifecycle.
 Our client is not obliged to understand the technical nuances, just like the development team shouldn’t dive into the client’s business aspects.
 Therefore, the product owner acts here as a link between the development process and the customer.

-The second required part is “comments”, which are the key clarifications that the business wants to communicate.
+The second required part is “comments” for clarifying and expanding user stories.
+These are the key clarifications that the business wants to communicate.
 Writing the “comments” section should contain a small set of business rules, if any, or more detailed explanations and steps of a previous part.

 The final part is the acceptance criteria.
-It’s a must-have ingredient of each user story, which is written from the product’s point of view.
-Acceptance criteria is a so-called checklist that determines whether all the parameters are completed and working.
-Before the developers mark the user story as “done”, they have to make sure that what has been written in the user story works as planned and tested.
-Acceptance criteria is an important part of the entire development process as it helps to clarify what the team should build before they start to work as well as ensure that everyone is on the same page regarding the problem/solution of the product.
+It’s a must-have ingredient of each user story, written from the product’s point of view.
+Acceptance criteria are a so-called checklist that determines whether all the parameters are completed and working.
+Before the developers mark the user story as “done,” they have to make sure that what has been written in the user story works as planned and tested.
+Acceptance criteria are an important part of the entire development process.
+It helps to clarify what the team should build before they start to work and ensure that everyone is on the same page regarding the problem/solution of the product.

 - Keep acceptance criteria simple and concise.
 This is not the case when we prepare comprehensive documentation.
 It’s a laconic formulation of what should happen in the system for the user story to be achieved.

-- Everyone on the team must clearly understand what is the acceptance criteria.
-If the developers don’t grasp the point and outcome of the acceptance criteria, consider it useless.
+- Everyone on the team must clearly understand what the acceptance criteria are.
+If the developers don’t grasp the point and outcome of the acceptance criteria, consider them useless.

 - Just like acceptance criteria should be well-written, it should also be easy to test so as not to leave any ambiguity.
 This allows testers to properly confirm that all requirements have been fulfilled.

-Okay, maybe so far it looks a little confusing until you see real examples of user stories paired with acceptance criteria.
+Okay, maybe so far, it looks a little confusing until you see real examples of user stories paired with acceptance criteria.
 Let’s take a look at one of our projects.
 This is an online platform that helps to find local restaurants.
-For this project, we’ve already created a number of user stories so let’s take two of them as an example: one from the user’s perspective and one from the perspective of a restaurant owner.
+For this project, we’ve already created a number of user stories, so let’s consider two of them: one user story example from the user’s perspective and the other one from a restaurant owner’s perspective.

 Basic user story: